oracle/pgql-lang/pages/pgql-1.1-spec.md

 FunctionName         ::= <IDENTIFIER>
 ```

-A function call has an optional package name, a function name, and zero or more argument.
+A function call has an optional package name, a function name, and, zero or more arguments which are arbitrary value expressions.

-Function and package names are case-insensitive.
+Function and package names are case-insensitive such that e.g. `in_degree(..)` is the same function as `In_Degree(..)` or `IN_DEGREE(..)`.

 ### Built-In Functions